LoganHyslop/LoganHyslop.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ramblings of an Aspiring Infinity Cosmologist"
+title: "Ramblings of an Aspiring Mathematician"
 excerpt: "Hello, my name is Logan Hyslop, and I am currently a second year undergraduate at UCLA, where I am studying math."
 author_profile: true
 redirect_from: